 It’s more convenient to shop online in an increasingly busy world than to go to a store.
 Many online businesses offer next-day delivery, there is no need to go out in the cold and rain, and you don’t have to sit in traffic before making your purchases.
 However, many cyber criminals take advantage of consumers who shop online.

-Some of these scams are easy to spot, but criminals use sophisticated programs and techniques to access your personal information and steal your money.
+Some of these scams are easy to spot, but criminals use sophisticated programs and techniques to access your personal information online and steal your money.
 It’s essential to shop safely online and avoid practices that could expose you to online financial scams.